Table of Contents

-Is Online Reputation Management part of your New Year’s resolution?
-In 2020, it’s more important than ever to put your best foot forward for potential clients, partners, and employees by fostering a positive online presence.
+Is Online Reputation Management part of your business objectives?
+It’s more important than ever to put your best foot forward for potential clients, partners, and employees by fostering a positive online presence.

-Good ORM for your brand starts with search results and online review sites.
-The majority of our ORM agency’s projects here at Go Fish Digital revolve around suppressing negative search results and review site rating improvement.
+Good online reputation management for your brand starts with search results and online review sites.
+The majority of our digital reputation management projects here at Go Fish Digital revolve around suppressing negative search results and review site rating improvement.
 Optimizing these areas is a good start for taking control of how your brand is perceived.

 But there are other places where negative sentiment about your brand may be showing up.
-If ORM is going to be a focus for you or your business in 2020, it’s important to develop a strategy for these often-overlooked channels.
+If online reputation management is going to be a focus for you or your business, it’s important to develop a strategy for these often-overlooked channels.

 1. Autocomplete & Related Search